We have a sinfully low view of sin.

 The followers of Jesus, the betrayer of Jesus, the ruling Jewish authorities, the ruling Roman authorities.
 All contributing in various ways to Jesus’ death.

 This isn’t the isolated failing of one person.
 It’s not a lone wolf assassin who takes out Jesus.
 If that had been the case, maybe we could chalk it up to one bad egg.

 But in the passion narrative, it’s everyone.
 Everyone’s failures and sins lead to the cross.
 But even in spite of that, God is working it for his own glory.

 In spite of that, God had planned throughout all eternity to actually use that evil and wickedness for our salvation.
-Because even though it was sin and evil that brought Jesus to the cross, it’s because Jesus went to the cross that he was able to die to sin for all who believe in him.
+Because even though it was sin and evil that brought Jesus to the cross, it’s because Jesus went to the cross that he was able to die for you and for the forgiveness of your sins.

 We see the sinfulness of humanity in Christ’s passion.
 We can’t downplay the sinfulness of humanity when Jesus came into our world and we killed him.
 The righteous and holy God who made the world came into the world and we crucified him.
-We can’t downplay the severity of our sinfulness with that one.
+We can’t downplay the severity of our sinfulness.